Karthick47v2/quizzzy_plus/README.md

 #### Analytics Service
 Functionality: Provides insights into quiz performance and personalized recommendations.
 Endpoints:
-- GET analytics/analyze: Get the insights from results.
+- `GET analytics/analyze`: Get the insights from results.
-- GET analytics/analyze-by-quiz: Get the insights from specific quiz.
+- `GET analytics/analyze-by-quiz`: Get the insights from specific quiz.
-- GET analytics/get-score: Get all the results
+- `GET analytics/get-score`: Get all the results
-- GET analytics/get-score-by-quiz: Get the results for a specific quiz.
+- `GET analytics/get-score-by-quiz`: Get the results for a specific quiz.

 Inter-service Interactions: Consumes data from the quiz service to generate analytics.

 ### Utility Services
 #### Discovery Server
-Handles the registration and monitoring of services using Kubernetes.
+- Handles the registration and monitoring of services using Kubernetes.

 #### API Gateway
-Implemented with Flask, utilizes Kubernetes ingress support to route requests to the relevant services.
+- Implemented with Flask, utilizes Kubernetes ingress support to route requests to the relevant services.

 #### Authentication Service
-Uses Firebase authentication for user management and authorization.
+- Uses Firebase authentication for user management and authorization.

 #### Notification Service
-Sends email notifications to users when quiz generation is complete.
+- Sends email notifications to users when quiz generation is complete.

 ## User Interface
 ### Implementation Details